rhyslwells/Data-Archive/content/standardised/Data Cleansing.md

 ---
+aliases: []
+category:
+date modified: 27-07-2025
-tags:
+tags: [data_cleaning, data_transformation, portal]
-  - data_transformation
-  - data_cleaning
-  - portal
 title:
-importance:
-engagement:
-recency_of_interest:
 type: term
-aliases:
-category:
 ---
 Data cleansing is the process of correcting or removing inaccurate, incomplete, or inconsistent data to improve its [[Data Quality]] for analysis.
 Involves: